1999 Senior British Open

 The 1999 Senior British Open was a professional golf tournament for players aged 50 and above and the 13th British Senior Open Championship, held from 22 to 25 July at Royal Portrush Golf Club in Portrush, County Antrim, Northern Ireland, United Kingdom.

-In 2018, the tournament was, as all Senior British Open Championships played 1987–2002, retroactively recognized as a senior major golf championship and a PGA Tour Champions (at the time named the Senior PGA Tour) event.
+In 2018, the tournament was, as were all Senior British Open Championships played 1987–2002, retroactively recognized as a senior major golf championship and a PGA Tour Champions (at the time named the Senior PGA Tour) event.

 Christy O'Connor Jnr beat John Bland by three strokes and won his first of two Senior British Open titles.

 Defending champion Brian Huggett finished tied 20th, 15 strokes from the back.
 Leading amateur was Roy Smethurst, tied 30th, 18 strokes from the winner.

 Venue

 The event was the fifth Senior Open Championship in a row held at Royal Portrush Golf Club.